Frequently Asked Questions

 We recommend taking all sources of information about the Enneagram and its types into account, although the final responsibility for finding your type remains firmly with you alone.
 We also recommend that you actively question all of your sources of information about the Enneagram since there is much that is misleading and contradictory in the field, even in books by many of the leading Enneagram authors.
 In short, no one can tell you which type you are: only you can weigh all of the available evidence and then draw your own conclusions.
 Above all, continue to observe yourself to see if your type determination fits.
 And remember that finding your type is not the final destination with the Enneagram, in fact, it is only the beginning of the journey.

-A Are written Enneagram type tests a good way to type yourself?
+Are written Enneagram type tests a good way to type yourself?

 No pencil-and-paper type tests are foolproof.
 Don Riso and Russ Hudson have done more work than any other Enneagram writers to develop a battery of type tests and yet, they still caution students to use them only as one element in the search for the person's type.
 Because of the inherent limitations of type tests (including skipping questions, not reading words, misunderstanding concepts, projection and misinterpretation, nervousness, being too analytic, and so forth), it is almost impossible to have any test that is consistently higher than about 85% accurate for determining basic type.